Lelani82/Lelani82.github.io/README.md

 I compressed my image to speed up loading time.

-● Multi Browser & Device onsiderations:
+● Multi Browser & Device Considerations:

 I tested my site on a variety of browsers and devices.